klinker-apps/support-dashboard-desktop/README.md

 ## Chrome App Version

 This is also a compatible Chrome app.
 To load it through Chrome, rather than Electron, open `chrome://extensions`, select `Load Unpacked`, then just navigate to this project folder.
 Chrome will load it based on the `manifest.json` file.

+This is actually the way I do it most of the time, to avoid having to maintain Electron.
+With Chrome, you get all of the new Chrome optimization automatically, when Chrome updates.

 ## License